Working with projects¶

 - Open in explorer:

-- This allows to open the chosen folder in Windows Explorer.
+- This allows opening the chosen folder in Windows Explorer.

 - Delete workflow: